Patrice Evra Suspended by Olympique Marseille After Kicking Fan

 Let’s do this again.
 This is Patrice Evra kicking a Marseille fan, his own club!!!He got sent off for it before kick off at Guimaraes. https://t.co/LUTpWjc7hj2017-11-2 20:52:58

-UEFA will examine the incident and any potential further punishment when they meet on Friday, November 10, according to BBC Sport.
+UEFA will examine the incident and discuss potential further punishment when they meet on Nov.
+10, according to BBC Sport.

 Meanwhile, Marseille manager Rudi Garcia called for the 36-year-old left-back to control his emotions, per Sky Sports: "Patrice is a more than just an experienced player.
 You can't respond, of course, to insults as bad as they are and as incredible as they might be because they come from one of our supporters."

-However, Garcia was also critical of the fan involved in the clash: "He's not a supporter of Marseille, because you can't insult your own players, you have to be behind all of us."
+However, Garcia was also critical of the fan involved in the clash: "He's not a supporter of Marseille, because you can't insult your own players—you have to be behind all of us."

-Evra's defence, if he offers one, will likely hinge on the nature and vehemence of the insults levelled at him before he struck out.
+Evra's defence, if he offers one, will likely hinge on the nature and vehemence of the insults the fan levelled at him before he struck out.
 Yet European Football's governing body is still likely to adopt a stern response to a player clashing physically with a supporter.

-Marseille moving so quickly to take action only underlines the seriousness of the situation Evra, who has also played for AS Monaco, Manchester United and Juventus, finds himself in.
+That Marseille moved so quickly to take action only underlines the seriousness of the situation for Evra, who has also played for AS Monaco, Manchester United and Juventus.